jgphilpott/asmtut/README.md

 # Step Three

 The circle of life would not be complete if all we could do was output, so let's take a brief look at how input works.
 Just like in the output scenario we begin by setting the system call number.
-This time we want `R7` to be set to `#3` indicating that we want to read.
+This time we want `R7` to be set to `#3` indicating that we want to 'read'.

 Next we will load the variable name 'message' into `R1`.
 Again we must also define a length in `R2`, in this case it's a maximum length, the program should still execute if the input is less than the defined length (let's use 10).